WHAT WE DO

 Helena Yardley, PHD | Director of Research

-Dr. Yardley has a dual Ph.D. in Neuroscience & Physiology.
+Dr. Yardley has a dual Ph.D. in Neuroscience & Physiology from the University of Colorado Boulder.
 She worked as a clinical research coordinator at Harvard University and Massachusetts Institute of Technology developing studies focused on bringing novel drugs to the pharmaceutical market for sleep and pain.

 + Read More

 She has extensive experience in study design, bioinformatics, and statistics, and has used her expertise in these areas to help companies use their data to shape company strategy and direction.
 She is a cannabinoid expert, leading researcher and data scientist, and is focused on bridging the gaps between human physiology, chemistry, and neuroscience to deliver the next generation of cannabinoid therapies.

 Peter A. Lio, MD is a Clinical Assistant Professor of Dermatology & Pediatrics at Northwestern University Feinberg School of Medicine, a Fellow of the American Academy of Dermatology, and a Diplomate of the American Board of Dermatology (board-certified in Dermatology).